 Geographic population size.
 Consider how many people live in the selected geographic area.
 What percentage of that population are you trying to target?
-Another way to think about geographic locations, is to consider the number of individuals who qualify for your ads based on other targeting factors.
-For example, if you are targeting specific niche interests, such as online data security, then you may want to consider increasing your geographic scope so that your ads are eligible to a larger audience size.
+Another way to think about geographic locations is to consider the number of individuals who qualify for your ads based on other targeting factors.
+For example, if you are targeting specific niche interests, such as online data security, then you may want to consider increasing your geographic scope so that your ads are eligible for a larger audience.

 Marketing funnel location.
 How far down is your audience in the buying process?
 Are they near purchase?
 Or seeing your product or service for the first time?
 Naturally, audiences near the purchase stage of your funnel will be much smaller, but hopefully more qualified and more likely to convert into paying customers.

-You marketing budget.
+Your marketing budget.
 For more modest marketing budgets, start testing your audiences with small daily spends, maybe only $5.
-If your ads are getting deliver to your targeted audience, and your event tracking is showing that customers are engaging with your site the way you want them to, then you can start to scale your ad budget more confidently.
+If your ads are getting delivered to your targeted audience, and your event tracking is showing that customers are engaging with your site the way you want them to, then you can start to scale your ad budget more confidently.